 Maybe for more comfort, and less ‘tug-of-war‘ scenarios?
+I also remembered that I used to pull blankets when I feel cold or something so there is really a thug of war going on.
 Could this even led why Germany has a low birth -rate? or a presumably relationship-killer?
 Some say it’s funny seeing you sleeping like cocooned caterpillars next to each other.

 Whatever the reasons behind it, there must be something to it that clicks.To think that not only Germany have this thing, but also other countries like Austria, Sweden, Denmark, Switzerland, Iceland, Norway and Finland — they all love having two duvets on one bed.

 English and American people tend to tuck their duvets under the mattress so that you can slip in from the top.
 Germans would hardly acquire a taste for this nighttime covering.
 Germans, as I have learned and confirmed, are not accustomed to share a duvet with their Ehepartner (spouse) or Lebensgefährte (partner in life).
 Germans need a duvet to be twisted and turned.
 This can only be guaranteed when each person has got his or her own duvet for the night.
-Germans really have a way to make everything in life easy–with their all sorts of inventions and interventions!
+This is the ultimate answer that I personally learned once we lived here.
+Now I exactly understand why it is like that and why does it makes sense.
+Bottomline, don´t take it as a cold feet or snob thing, Germans really have a way to make everything in life easy–with their all sorts of inventions and interventions!

 The English language has a variety of names to denote particular bed sizes: Cot, Single, Small Double or Three Quarter, Double, Queen, King, Super King, etc., which I find similar to the middle east.
 I think all the beds there is fit for a king!
 The German language, however, is more pragmatic in this way.
 They don’t have any nice-sounding words for the various bed sizes.
 Here, shopping for beds comes easy.For example, by using either measurements or conventional adjectives such as Klein (small) and groß (large).